sundaeblaster/sqlproject/README.md

 # Voter Information System
 This database features sample voter and candidate data and the organization of this data into tables to create a model electio with ballots.
-This datebase has multiple tables to organize the data which include: voters, candidates, election, result.
+This datebase has multiple tables to organize the data which include: voter, candidate, ballot, electionoutcome.

 ## Requirements
 To set up this database a user will need: